 The breast tissue removed during surgery will be tested to check the margin around the cancer.

 If you have negative or clear margins, it’s unlikely you’ll need more surgery to the breast.

 If there are cancer cells at the edges of the margin, you may need further surgery to remove more tissue.
 Some people may need a mastectomy to ensure all the cancer has been removed.

 Breast cancer cells can sometimes spread to the lymph nodes under the arm.

 Anyone with invasive breast cancer will have the lymph nodes under the arm assessed.
-The outcome of this will help the treatment team recommend which treatments are best for you.
+The outcome of this will help your treatment team recommend which treatments are best for you.

-Breasts contain a network of tiny tubes called lymph vessels.
-These drain into the lymph nodes (glands) under the arm (axilla).
+Breasts contain a network of thin tubes called lymph vessels.
+These are connected to the lymph nodes (glands) under the arm (axilla).

 If you have invasive breast cancer, your treatment team will want to check if any of the lymph nodes under the arm contain cancer cells.
 This helps them decide whether you’ll benefit from any additional treatment after surgery.